-With gas prices frequently fluctuating in Toronto, you might be one of many people now considering a more stable solution–an electric car.
+With gas prices always fluctuating, you might be one of many people considering a more stable solution – an electric car.

-Electric cars are still fairly new to the marketplace, but they are growing in popularity due to their eco-friendly benefits and the simple fact that they don’t require gas.
+Electric cars are still relatively new, but they are growing in popularity due to their eco-friendly benefits and the simple fact that they don’t require gas.
 Instead, electric cars need to be charged in order to run.

 Remote Charging Stations: the new fill-up station